 - 3.4.5.1 An inventory of built heritage resources shall be prepared by the City and, as appropriate, may be included in the Register of Property of Cultural Heritage Value or Interest.
 Registered properties containing built heritage resources may be considered for designation under the Ontario Heritage Act and shall be protected in the carrying out of any undertaking subject to the Environmental Assessment Act or the Planning Act, R.S.O., 1990 c.
-P.13. - 3.4.5.2 The City shall encourage the retention and conservation of significant built heritage resources in their original locations.
-In considering planning applications under the Planning Act.
-R.S.O., 1990 c.
-P.13 and heritage permit applications under the Ontario Heritage Act, there shall be a presumption in favour of retaining the built heritage resource in its original location. - 3.4.5.3 Relocation of built heritage resources shall only be considered where it is demonstrated by a cultural heritage impact assessment that the following options, in order of priority, have been assessed: - a) retention of the building in its original location and its original use; or, - b) retention of the building in its original location, but adaptively reused. - 3.4.5.4 Where it has been demonstrated that retention of the built heritage resource in its original location is neither appropriate nor viable the following options, in order of priority, shall be considered: - a) relocation of the building within the area of development; or, - b) relocation of the building to a sympathetic site. - 3.4.5.5 Where a significant built heritage resource is to be unavoidably lost or demolished, the Cityshall ensure the proponent undertakes one or more of the following mitigation measures, in addition to a thorough inventory and documentation of the features that will be lost: - a) preserving and displaying of fragments of the former buildings' features and landscaping; - b) marking the traces of former locations, shapes, and circulation lines; - c) displaying graphic and textual descriptions of the site's history and former use, buildings, and structures; and, - d) generally reflect the former architecture and use in the design of the new development, where appropriate and in accordance with Section B.3.3 Urban Design Policies.
+P.13. - 3.4.5.2 The City shall encourage the retention and conservation of built heritage resources in their original locations.
+In considering planning applications under the Planning Act, R.S.O., 1990 c.
+P.13 and heritage permit applications under the Ontario Heritage Act, there shall be a presumption in favour of retaining the built heritage resource in its original location.
+(OPA 167) - 3.4.5.3 Relocation of built heritage resources shall only be considered where it is demonstrated by a cultural heritage impact assessment that the following options, in order of priority, have been assessed: - a) retention of the building in its original location and its original use; or, - b) retention of the building in its original location, but adaptively reused. - 3.4.5.4 Where it has been demonstrated that retention of the built heritage resource in its original location is neither appropriate nor viable the following options, in order of priority, shall be considered: - a) relocation of the building within the area of development; or, - b) relocation of the building to a sympathetic site. - 3.4.5.5 Where a significant built heritage resource is to be unavoidably lost or demolished, the City shall ensure the proponent undertakes one or more of the following mitigation measures, in addition to a thorough inventory and documentation of the features that will be lost: - a) preserving and displaying of fragments of the former buildings' features and landscaping; - b) marking the traces of former locations, shapes, and circulation lines; - c) displaying graphic and textual descriptions of the site's history and former use, buildings, and structures; - d) incorporation of salvaged material in the design of the new development; and, (OPA 167) - e) generally reflect the former architecture and use in the design of the new development, where appropriate and in accordance with Section B.3.3 Urban Design Policies.